pertusa/programming2/strings/strings.md

 As we can see, the user is not asked for the array.
 Why does this happen?

 In the previous code, first an `int` is read by `>>`, and then the program reads an array with `getline`.
 When `10` is read with the `>>` operator, the program stops reading when it finds the first blank space \(the end of line in this case when the _enter_ key is pressed after typing `10`\), leaving that line break in the buffer.
-Then, when `getline` is executed, the first thing that appears in the buffer is the line break `'\n'`, therefore the program finishes reading and store an empty array in the variable `cad`.
+Then, when `getline` is executed, the first character that appears in the buffer is the line break `'\n'`, therefore the program finishes reading and stores an empty array in the variable `cad`.

 One solution to solve this problem is to extract the `'\n'` from the keyboard buffer before the next reading.
 We can do this with the `ignore` method as follows: